usaid-cs/yesterday-i-learned/canada.md

 - When the region of Waterloo says [we'll help pay 5% of your house](https://www.reddit.com/r/waterloo/comments/b5iooh/has_anyone_used_the_region_of_waterloo_affordable/), they mean they want to have 5% stake in your house.
 It can be a good thing (if you're poor and just want a place to live) or a bad thing (if you're rich and want to be richer), so this is a very good system.
 - VRTUCAR is owned by [Communauto](https://en.wikipedia.org/wiki/Communauto), a private company headquartered in Montreal.
 [It is not a co-op](https://www.cbc.ca/news/canada/kitchener-waterloo/vrtucar-communauto-community-careshare-kw-waterloo-hamilton-1.4594729).
 - Bloor Street is named after [Joseph Bloore](https://en.wikipedia.org/wiki/Joseph_Bloore), who founded Yorkville.
 - In the year of 1993, [there was a female prime minister](https://en.wikipedia.org/wiki/Kim_Campbell) who remained so for less than a year.
+She lost the election because---get this---she was too honest.
+She said *it was unlikely that the deficit or unemployment would be much reduced before the "end of the century"*.
 - The [spousal support advisory guideline](https://www.justice.gc.ca/eng/fl-df/spousal-epoux/ssag-ldfpae.html) is just that: a guideline.
 It is not law and judges do not have to calculate anything for spousal payments if you get divorced.
 - According to [Global News](https://globalnews.ca/news/3828447/canada-middle-class-income-inequality/) ("$33-130k" is middle class income), anyone earning $20 an hour is middle class.
 - [Restaurant workers don't always eat at the restaurant](https://www.cbc.ca/news/canada/kitchener-waterloo/andrew-coppolino-restaurant-staff-after-hours-food-choices-1.5002223).